 1. Ensure accurate quotes

 Carriers must do everything they can to ensure that quotes are as accurate as possible and issued without rework.
 Quote inaccuracy leads to a breakdown of trust on all sides, causing both consumers and agents to lose trust in carriers, creating friction within the quoting process, and extending and convoluting the sale.
 No one wants to feel like there’s been a bait and switch.

-By exposing risk ratings, ordering reports early and ensuring that the level of accuracy is the same between comp-raters and proprietary systems carriers can speed up the sales process and, through transparency, create trust between agents and consumers.
+By exposing risk ratings, ordering reports early, and ensuring that the level of accuracy is the same between comp-raters and proprietary systems, carriers can speed up the sales process and, through transparency, create trust between agents and consumers.